Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules

 As discussed in the introduction, due to the intractable combinatorics of the decision tree problem, studies on the ODT problem with even axis-parallel splitting rules are scarce, let alone research on the ODT problem for hyperplanes or more complex hypersurface splitting rules.

 However, the more complex the splitting rules, the simpler and more accurate the resulting tree tends to be.
-To illustrate, Figure \ref{fig:Axis-parallel-decision-tree} three different decision tree models—the axis-parallel, the hyperplane, and the hypersurface decision tree (defined by a degree-two polynomial)—used to classify the same dataset.
+To illustrate, Figure \ref{fig:DT in ML} three different decision tree models---the axis-parallel, the hyperplane, and the hypersurface decision tree (defined by a degree-two polynomial)---used to classify the same dataset.
 As the complexity of the splitting rule increases, the resulting decision tree becomes simpler and more accurate.
-The $\mathit{odt}$ algorithm that we propose will solve all these problems exactly in polynomial time.
-We now discuss how to approach this problem in more detail.

-Unlike the BSP problem, where splitting rules are predefined, for the ODT problem in machine learning, the splitting rules are unknown.
+Unlike the BSP problem, where splitting rules are predefined, for the ODT problem in ML, the splitting rules are unknown.
 The algorithm must learn the best set of rules that will yield the best partition.
-Therefore, we need a separate process to generate all possible splitting rules in $\mathbb{R}^{D}$.
+Therefore, we need a separate process to generate all possible splitting rules in $\mathbb{R}^{D}$, which is precisely the $\mathit{genRules}$ function mentioned in the introduction.
 At first glance, the number of possible splitting rules for any given type appears infinite, as the space is continuous.
 Despite the apparent infinitude of possible splitting rules, the finiteness of the dataset constrains the number of distinct partitions that these rules can generate.